 Messianic Community in Thyatira

-“One of those listening was a woman from the city of Thyatira named Lydia, a dealer in fine purple cloth.
+“One of those listening [to Sha’ul each outside the city gate] was a woman from the city of Thyatira named Lydia, a dealer in fine purple cloth.
 She was already a “God-fearer,” and the Lord opened up her heart to respond to what Sha’ul was saying.
 After she and the members of her household had been immersed, she gave us this invitation: “If you consider me to be faithful to the Lord, come and stay in my house.”
 And she insisted till we went” (Acts 16:14-15).

-God-fearers or gentiles like Cornelius feared the God of Isra’el, gave generously to help the Jewish poor and prayed regularly to God, but did not convert to Judaism (Acts 10:2).
-In the first-century, gentile God-fearers became a significant part of the early community of believers.
-The gathered with the Jews in the synagogues to learn Torah, hosted post-Shabbat evening fellowships in their homes, and offered respite to traveling teachers.
-They eagerly accepted Yeshua as Messiah and received the Ruach haKodesh fulfilling the prophecy to Abraham that “all nations would be blessed through him” (Genesis 22:18).
+God-fearers like Cornelius feared the God of Isra’el, gave generously to help the Jewish poor, and prayed regularly to God; however, they did not convert to Judaism (Acts 10:2).
+In the first-century, God-fearing gentiles became a significant part of the early community of Messianic believers.
+They gathered with the Jews in the synagogues to learn Torah, hosted post-Shabbat evening fellowships in their homes, and offered hospitality to traveling teachers (Acts 20:7-12).
+God-fearers eagerly accepted Yeshua as Messiah and received the Ruach haKodesh fulfilling the prophecy to Abraham that “all nations would be blessed through him” (Genesis 22:18).

 A God-fearer named Lydia who sold purple cloth lived in Thyatira.
 When she heard Sha’ul preach a message of repentance, Elohim opened her heart.
 She was so full of joy that she invited Sha’ul and Silas to stay in her home.